rdkcentral/ut-core/README.md

 Actual tests idea's are below, more can be defined as required, update of document should be perform as required.

-### Bootup

-The test should be able test that the HAL interface is present, and that it's active and ready to be called.

-- Positive test
-        - Did the system boot up correctly

-### Factory Reset

-The test should be able to trigger a factory reset from the command line, and check that the reset has occurred

-- Trigger the factory reset
-- Check that the factory reset has been achieved?
-How is this possible

-### Set / Get Params

-- Set params via the HAL interface and check that those params via the command line.
-- More details to be provided

-### Upgrade / Downgrade Wifi

-- TBC on gary on this one, there's no actual downgrade that I know off, just a complete image replacement.

-### Steering

-- Don't know what this one was, there was mention of steering controls?
-Further discussion required

 ## Level 3 Testing

 External Stimuli testing..
 Does the interface in the case of Wifi perform externally correctly..

-Examples of which are
+Examples of which are:-

 - is the SSID visible outside of the box
 - does the wifi come up when the box is reset
 - how much throughput is available on the interface, peer to peer
   - Control of the peer to peer devices